-Payments on the Notes . . . . . . . .
-The Trust will be required to pay the Interest Payment Amount on the Notes in arrears on the 25th day of each calendar month, commencing in March 2024 and ending on the Maturity Date, or if any such day is not a Business Day, on the first Business Day thereafter.
-On each Payment Date, the Interest Payment Amount for one or more Classes of Notes may be reduced as a result of Modification Events that reduce the yield on the Reference Obligations.
-See "Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches".
+The Trust will be required to pay the Interest Payment Amount on the Notes in arrears on the 25th day of each calendar month, commencing in June 2025 and ending on the Maturity Date, or if any such day is not a Business Day, on the first Business Day thereafter.
+On each Payment Date, the Interest Payment Amount for one or more Classes of Notes may be reduced as a result of Modification Events that the Notes - Hypothetical Structure and Calculations with Respect to reduce the yield on the Reference Obligations.
+See "Description of the Reference Tranches".

-On each Payment Date prior to the Maturity Date on which certain tests related to minimum credit enhancement for the Class A-H Reference Tranche and net losses and delinquencies for the Reference Pool are satisfied, the Trust will be required to pay principal on each Class of Original Notes (in each case without regard to any exchanges of Exchangeable Notes for MACR Notes) in an amount equal to the portion of the Senior Reduction Amount, Senior Reduction Amount Class A-1, Subordinate Reduction Amount and/or Supplemental Subordinate Reduction Amount, as applicable, allocated to reduce the Class Notional Amount of the Corresponding Class of Reference Tranche on such Payment Date.
-If such tests are not satisfied, the Subordinate Reduction Amount and Senior Reduction Amount Class A-1 will be zero and principal payments may not be made on the Notes.
+On each Payment Date prior to the Maturity Date on which with respect to the Class A-1 Notes, a test related to net losses for the Reference Pool is satisfied and with respect to all other Classes of Original Notes, certain tests related to minimum credit enhancement for the Senior Reference Tranches and net losses and delinquencies for the Reference Pool are satisfied, the Trust will be required to pay principal on each Class of Original Notes (in each case without regard to any exchanges of Exchangeable Notes for MACR Notes) in an amount equal to the portion of the Senior Reduction Amount, Subordinate Reduction Amount and/or Supplemental Reduction Amount, as applicable, allocated to reduce the Class Notional Amount of the Corresponding Class of Reference Tranche on such Payment Date.
+If the Class A-1 Cumulative Net Loss Test is not satisfied with respect to the Class A-1 Notes, the Class A-1 Reduction Amount will be deemed to be zero and principal payments may not be made on such Class A-1 Notes.
+If any of the Minimum Credit Enhancement Test, the Cumulative Net Loss Test or the Delinquency Test with respect to all other Classes of Original Notes tests is not satisfied, the Subordinate Reduction Amount will be zero and principal payments may not be made on such Notes.
 With respect to any Class of Notes, the amount of principal that is due on any Payment Date will reflect any Tranche Write-up Amounts and Tranche Write-down Amounts with respect to the related Reporting Period, as applicable.
-See "Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Senior Reduction Amount", "- Allocation of Senior Reduction Amount Class A-1" and "- Allocation of Subordinate Reduction Amount".
+See "Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches - Allocation of Senior Reduction Amount" and "- Allocation of Subordinate Reduction Amount".

 In addition, in connection with any Credit Event or Modification Event that results in any Tranche Write-down Amounts being allocated to any Class of Reference Tranche on a Payment Date, the Class Principal Balance of any Corresponding Class of Notes will be reduced by such amount allocated thereto (without regard to any exchanges of Exchangeable Notes for MACR Notes).
-In addition, if any Tranche Write-down Amounts are allocated to a Class or Classes of Reference Tranches corresponding to a Class or Classes of Notes on any Payment Date, the Trust will owe us a Return Amount on such Payment Date equal to the aggregate amount of Tranche Write-down Amounts so allocated to reduce the Class Principal Balances of the Notes (without regard to any exchanges of Exchangeable Notes for MACR Notes).
+In addition, if any Tranche Write-down Amounts are allocated to a Class or Classes of Reference Tranches corresponding to a Class or Classes of Notes on any Payment Date, the Trust will owe us a Return Amount on such Payment Date equal to the aggregate amount of Tranche Write-down Amounts so allocated to reduce the Class Principal Balances of the

+Notes (without regard to any exchanges of Exchangeable Notes for MACR Notes).
 See "Description of the Notes - Hypothetical Structure and Calculations with Respect to the Reference Tranches".
 Any such reduction in the Class Principal Balance of any outstanding Class of Notes will result in a lower amount of interest payable on such Class of Notes on subsequent Payment Dates.
 See "Prepayment and Yield Considerations - Credit Events and Modification Events".